 No student shall be excused from assigned final examinations, except as provided in R1.8.1 below.

 The instructor in charge of an undergraduate course shall be responsible for assigning the final grade in the course.
 The final grade shall reflect the student's achievement in the course and shall be based upon adequate evaluation of that achievement.
 The instructor's methods of evaluation must be clearly announced during the progress of the course.
 Evaluation methods must be of reasonable duration and difficulty and must be in accord with applicable departmental policies.
 The methods may include a final written examination, a term paper, a final oral examination, a take-home examination, or other evaluation device.
-If a final written examination is given, it shall not exceed three hours duration.
-(COVID-19 Temp.
-Modification 12 Mar 2020 - extended 8 June 2020)
+If a final written examination is given, it shall not exceed three hours' duration and shall be given only at the times and places annouced in the schedule and directory.

 A maximum of 16 units of credit may be obtained through internship courses, with a maximum of 12 units of internship scheduled in a single quarter.
 Internship course credit is given for academic work related to the experience of the internship, not for the work experience alone.
 (En 2 Dec 76)